Indicate whether aqueous solutions of each of the following solut... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

 Electrolytes are substances that dissociate into ions when dissolved in water, allowing the solution to conduct electricity.
-In contrast, nonelectrolytes do not dissociate into ions; they remain as intact molecules in solution.
-Understanding this distinction is crucial for predicting the behavior of solutes in aqueous solutions.
+They can be classified as strong or weak based on their degree of ionization.
+Strong electrolytes, like NaBr, completely dissociate into their constituent ions in solution, while weak electrolytes only partially dissociate.

 Recommended video: